puzzle/ansible-training/content/labs/02.0/_index.en.md

 - By installing the `ansible-doc` package, not only the command itself gets installed but also a lot of additional documentation.
 Use your package-managers functionality to find out what files are installed with `yum install ansible-doc`.
 - Now find documentation about jinja2 on the controller.

+### Task 4 (Capitain Future)

+- Have a look at the development documentation
+- Search for the release dates of future ansible versions.

 ### Solutions

 {{% collapse solution-1 "Solution 1" %}}